How Reliable are Causal Probing Interventions?: Introduction

-Our main goal in this work is to address such concerns and work toward a systematic understanding of the effectiveness and limitations of current causal probing methodologies.
-Specifically, we propose an empirical analysis framework to evaluate the reliability of leading causal probing methodologies according to two key desiderata: \begin{compactenum} \item \emph{\Maxy}: interventions should fully transform the representation of targeted properties. \item \emph{\Miny}: interventions should not impact non-targeted properties.\footnote{ Here, we use \miny in the sense described by \citet{elazar2021amnesic}, and not other probing work such as \citet{hewitt2019control}, where it instead refers to the gap in performance between probes trained to predict real properties versus nonsense properties. } \end{compactenum} We measure these criteria by approximating ``oracle probes'' that can estimate the impact of interventions on both targeted and non-targeted properties, using them to measure the extent to which interventions follow the expected behavior of a \max and \min intervention.
-We apply our framework to several leading causal probing intervention methodologies, finding that they each show a clear tradeoff between these criteria, and no method is able to satisfy them both simultaneously.
-We also find that, across all methods we study, counterfactual causal probing interventions are universally more \max and reliable than nullifying interventions.
-While this result is consistent with the findings of earlier work criticizing nullifying interventions (see \cref{sec:bgcplimit}), it has not previously been possible to directly compare them with counterfactual interventions, and evidence against nullifying interventions has often been used to argue against counterfactual interventions and causal probing more broadly.
-However, our results, as enabled by our empirical evaluation framework, show that the most serious limitations are generally only present for nullifying methods.
+Thus, our main goal in this study is to work toward a systematic understanding of the effectiveness and limitations of current causal probing methodologies.
+Specifically, we propose an empirical analysis framework to evaluate the \emph{reliability} of causal probing according to two key desiderata: \begin{compactenum} \item \emph{\Maxy}: interventions should fully transform the representation of targeted properties. \item \emph{\Miny}: interventions should not impact non-targeted properties. \end{compactenum} We define \maxy and \miny using ``\orcs'' that enable measuring the impact of an intervention on both targeted and non-targeted properties.
+We apply our framework to several intervention methods and LLMs, observing that each method exhibits a clear tradeoff between these criteria.
+We also show that the most complete and reliable interventions lead to the largest and most consistent impact in LLM task performance.
+Finally, we find a substantial difference between the reliability of linear versus nonlinear interventions, where nonlinear methods are almost universally more reliable than linear methods across LLMs and between different layers.
+This suggests that interventions relying on the linear representation hypothesis (see, e.g., \citealp{vargas2020exploring,ravfogel2020inlp,ravfogel2022adversarial,tigges2023linear,burns2023discovering,jiang2024origins,park2024linear,park2024geometry}) may yield inaccurate interpretations of model internals and behaviors.
+Finally, our framework also provides the first concrete basis for calibrating intervention hyperparameters to balance completeness and selectivity, allowing for more reliable interpretation of LLMs using existing methods.